Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 3: Positive School Culture, Lever 5: Effective Instruction

 Strategy 2: Parents will participate in engagement activities to learn how to support their child in the classroom in the areas of reading, math, social skills and community.
 Activities may include literacy, math or science nights, parent classes, or parent information meetings.
 Technology equipment for tracking volunteers, visitors and number of families at parent events will used.
+A parent liaison will be funded to support family engagement.

 Strategy's Expected Result/Impact: Increased family engagement

-Staff Responsible for Monitoring: Family Engagement Team
+Staff Responsible for Monitoring: Student & Family Support Team

 Front Office Staff